-June 3, 2020: Following an open and thorough selection process, Mercy Corps selected Freeh Group International Solutions (FGIS) to conduct an investigation to determine the extent of sexual abuse and exploitation committed by Ellsworth Culver in connection with his role at Mercy Corps, and to evaluate how Mercy Corps in the 1990s handled reports of sexual abuse perpetrated by Ellsworth Culver.
+May 2020: Following an open and thorough selection process, Mercy Corps selected Freeh Group International Solutions (FGIS) to conduct an investigation into how Mercy Corps handled reports of abuse perpetrated by the organization’s late co-founder Ellsworth Culver when brought to the organization’s attention in the 1990s, and to determine the extent of sexual abuse committed by Culver.

 This second-phase investigation is part of Mercy Corps’ commitments to action.
 As part of action against these commitments, the position of Chief Ethics and Compliance officer was posted and we continued to strengthen our approach to safeguarding with the recruitment of two case managers and three investigators.

 February 5, 2020: Mercy Corps published Vestry Laight’s independent, external review into what steps were taken when allegations of abuse by Mercy Corps’ late co-founder Ellsworth Culver were brought to the organization’s attention in 2018.
 Mercy Corps also published a separate external evaluation of Mercy Corps’ current safeguarding policies and procedures, conducted by legal firm Nichols Liu.

 Coinciding with the publication of the reports, Mercy Corps’ Board of Directors and Executive Team shared our commitments to action and the Board of Directors released a statement.
 Click here to read the letter, our commitments to action and the Vestry Laight and Nichols Liu reports.

 October 23, 2019: The Mercy Corps Board announced that Vestry Laight will conduct the independent investigation into what steps were taken in 2018 after Tania Culver Humphrey and her husband asked Mercy Corps to re-examine its 1993 investigation into her abuse.
-Vestry Laight begins its investigation immediately, and will interview current and former Mercy Corps employees and board members.
+Vestry Laight begins its investigation immediately, and will interview current and former Mercy Corps employees and Board Directors.

 Vestry Laight was selected based on the team’s extensive experience working with traumatized survivors in a variety of contexts and ability to understand their needs and concerns.
 The firm has a depth of expertise in helping organizations respond to and resolve sexual misconduct issues, as well as conducting sexual abuse investigations and developing solutions to improve treatment of survivors.
 Vestry Laight's full scope of work can be found here.